biosails/pheniqs/docs/tokenization.md

 ![experimental designs](/pheniqs/assets/img/diagram8.png){: .diagram}

 More complicated barcoding schemes for single-cell, CRISPR, and multi-modal sequencing are also appearing.
-Examples of how to configure Pheniqs for a variety of experimental designs, may be found in the [workflow section](workflow) of the documentation.
+Examples of how to configure Pheniqs for a variety of experimental designs, may be found in the [vignettes section](vignettes) of the documentation.
 Template configuration files with common barcode sets are also available in the [template section](template)

 # Standard Illumina Read anatomy